 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On April 25 we remember the Gospel writer Mark.
-He was referred to as "my son Mark" by the apostle Peter in Peter's first letter to the churches of Asia.
+The Gospel writer Mark was referred to as "my son Mark" by the apostle Peter in Peter's first letter to the churches of Asia.
 Mark served Peter as a secretary, and was his trusted companion and spiritual son for many years.

 We also hear of Mark, sometimes called John Mark, in other places in the New Testament.
 Acts 12: 12 tells us that the Jerusalem Christians met in his mother Mary's house, and in Colossians 4:10 we read that he was a cousin of Barnabas.
 Mark accompanied Paul and Barnabas on their first missionary journey (Acts 12: 25).
 This familial beginning, though, apparently didn't work out well; Mark left the others early and returned to Jerusalem.
 When Barnabas proposed taking Mark on the second journey, Paul replied that he thought it best "not to take with them one who had withdrawn from them in Pamphylia and had not gone with them to the work" (Acts 15:38.)
 There was an argument, and Paul set out for Syria with Silas, while Barnabas and Mark sailed to Cyprus.